solangeindaco/no-sql-social-network/README.md

 ## Description

 I build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-I did to learn Express.js for routing, a MongoDB database, and the Mongoose ODM.
+I did to learn Express.js (routing), MongoDB database, and the Mongoose ODM.

 I learn:
     - how to use MongoDB database.
     - Define the structure of the database with a Mongoose schema.